HaxeFoundation/haxe-evolution/proposals/0000-Code-blocks.md

 With the addition of a new Macro API the tag could be registered inside the compiler triggering an user function everytime the registered tag appear.
 For example, it could be an initialization macro like `--macro registerCodeBlock("xml", Macros.parseXmlCodeBlock)` with `Macros.parseXmlCodeBlock` being a static function that will accept the `ECodeBlock` AST node as a parameter and will return a new transformed expression.
 The compiler would call this function everytime a code block starts with ` ```xml ... ``` `

-In addition, if the IDE supports it, it will be possible to highlight the block thanks to that tag.

-## Detailed design

 The behavior of this feature will be different if there is a tag or not.

 - A simple block without a tag.
 In this case, the block would be parsed as if it were a single quote string block.
 The optional tag in the AST node would be `null`:

 ![http://i.imgur.com/2rOPnQE.png](http://i.imgur.com/2rOPnQE.png)

 - A block with a tag.
 In this case, the block would be still parsed as a single quote string block but the optional tag in the AST node would be filled.
-If the tag is registered within the compiler the expression would be transformed by the registered function.
+If the tag is registered within the compiler the expression will be transformed by the registered function.

 ```
 hxml file: